Concentration of measure bounds for matrix-variate data with missing values: Introduction

-For two $n \times m$ random matrices $U, X$, we denote by $U \circ X$ the Hadamard or Schur product, which is defined as $(U \circ X)_{ij} = (U_{ij}) \cdot (X_{ij})$.
-Let $\Delta$ be a random $n \times m$ noise matrix such that $\E \Delta_{ij} = 0$.
-We consider the following data perturbation model, where the covariates incur additive and/or multiplicative errors; that is, instead of $X$, we observe \ben \X = U \circ X + \Delta, \een where $U =[u^1, \ldots, u^m]$ is a random mask with either zero or positive entries and $\E U_{ij} \in [0, 1]$.
-Additive errors, subsampling in rows, or columns, or random sampling of entries of $X$ are special cases of this model.
 Consider a space-time model $X(\bs,t)$ where $\bs$ denotes spatial location and $t$ denotes time.
-In the space-time model literature \citep[cf.][]{CW11} a common assumption on the covariance of $X$ is separability, namely \ben \cov(X(\bs_1,t_1),X(\bs_2,t_2)) = A_0(\bs_1,\bs_2)B_0(t_1,t_2) \een where $A_0$ and $B_0$ are each covariance functions.
-In this model, a mean zero column vector $\vecx^j$ corresponds to values observed across $n$ spatial locations at a single time point $t_j, j=1, 2, \ldots$.
+In the space-time model literature, a common assumption on the covariance of $X$ is separability, namely \ben \cov(X(\bs,t),X(\bs',t')) = A_0(\bs,\bs')B_0(t,t') \een where $A_0$ and $B_0$ are each covariance functions~\cite{CW11}.
+In this model, a mean zero column vector $x^j$ corresponds to values observed across $n$ spatial locations at a single time point $t_j, j=1, 2, \ldots$.
 When $X$ is observed in full and free of noise, the theory is already in place on estimating matrix variate Gaussian graphical models: under sparsity conditions,~\cite{Zhou14a} is the first in literature to show with theoretical guarantee that one can estimate the graphs, covariance and inverse covariance matrices well using only one instance from the matrix-variate normal distribution.
-See~\cite{Dawid81,GV92,AT10,LT12,KLLZ13,Horns19,GZH19} and references therein for more applications of the matrix variate models.
+See~\cite{Dawid81,GV92,AT10,LT12,THZ13,KLLZ13,Horns19,GZH19} and references therein for more applications of the matrix variate models.

-In this paper, we consider this separable covariance model defined through the tensor product of $A_0, B_0$, however, now under the much more general subgaussian distribution, where we also model the sparsity in data with a random mask.
+In this paper, we consider this separable covariance model defined through the tensor product of $A_0, B_0$, however, now under the much more general subgaussian distribution, where we also model the sparsity in data with a random mask in \eqref{eq::perturb}.
 While the general aim is to recover the full rank covariance matrices $A_0, B_0 \succ 0$ in the tensor-product, we specifically focus on estimating $B_0$ and its inverse $\Theta_0$ for the bulk of this paper.
 The reason is because in space-time applications, we are often interested in discovering the relationships between spatial coordinates, where for each node (row), there is a continuous data stream over time.
-In such data sets, the time dimension $m$ can dominate the spatial dimension $n$ as they may differ by many orders of magnitude, e.g., ten thousand time points versus one hundred locations while at each time point, we may only have a subset of the $n$ observations.
+In such data sets, the time dimension $m$ can dominate the spatial dimension $n$ as they may differ by many orders of magnitude, e.g., ten thousand time points versus one hundred locations, while at each time point, we may only have a subset of the $n$ observations.